April 20, 2023

 Pretty pictures = more time on page.

-But that’s not always possible, and sometimes you gotta grab some stock images for your site to fill in the gaps.
+But capturing original images is not always possible, and sometimes you gotta grab some stock images for your site to fill in the gaps.

 Like anything else, there are free and paid options, and generally you get what you pay for.
 Here’s what I use:

-• Pixabay / Unsplash: My go-to sources for free-to-use images for my blog
+• Pixabay / Unsplash: My go-to sources for free-to-use images for my blog.
+You’ll see a lot of these images all over the internet on various blog posts, because they’re free and what most beginners grab.

 • Adobe Stock / Deposit Photos: I have a paid subscription to both of these high-quality stock image sites.
 The selection and quality of photos is wayyy above the free options, and I don’t mind paying a few bucks a month to make this site look that much more legit.
 Protip: occasionally App Sumo runs a Deposit Photos deal where you can pick up a subscription for a huge discount.
 It’s worth checking before you sign up.